Established

 We want to learn to be established in the Word.

-2 Peter 1:12: “Wherefore I shall be ready always to put you in remembrance of these things, though ye know them, and are established in the truth which is with you.”
+2 Peter 1:12 For this reason I will not be negligent to remind you always of these things, though you know and are established in the present truth.

 You know that Scripture is yours.
 You know that God is for you.
 You know that He is your Father and that He gave up His Son to die for us; and you know that He has given us His own nature, His own life.